return to Natural Dog Health Remedies

 Puppy Hypoglycemia

-Puppies, especially toy breed puppies less than 5 months of age, are predisposed to developing hypoglycemia because they are less able to store and mobilize glucose.
-Also, toy breed puppies have more brain mass per body weight compared to other breeds and therefore need more glucose for brain function.
+Puppies, especially toy breed puppies less than 5 months of age, are predisposed to developing hypoglycemia because they are less able to store and mobilize glucose the way that adult dogs do.

 In puppies, certain situations can bring on a hypoglycemic attack.
 For example, when the puppy misses a meal, becomes chilled, or is suffering from exhaustion, or anxiety.